The Mental Switch from Saving to Investing in 2025

 I remember being nervous to transfer that $1,500, unsure whether or not it was going to disappear into the cyberspace of the fintech world forever.
 Now, after several years of prioritizing (smart, not sporadic) investing and watching my net worth quintuple in a few years’ time, I’m trying to find ways to move even more money out of savings and into investment accounts.

 The first transfers will feel foreign, but you have to remind yourself that if you’re investing in low-cost index funds and properly diversifying your portfolio, the risk is fairly minimal.
-Sure, you might lose money sometimes, but if you leave your money in a savings account at the mercy of 2% to inflation every year, you will certainly lose money.
+Sure, you might lose money sometimes, but if you leave your money in a savings account at the mercy of 3% to inflation every year, you will certainly lose money.

-So how does one invest in low-cost, diversified index funds?
+How do you start investing in low-cost, diversified index funds?

 Unlike my lowly origin story, I wouldn’t recommend transferring your life savings into Robinhood and betting it all on TSLA (although, to Haley’s credit, her suggestions were actually rock solid – I was just lucky that my first financial peer influence actually knew what she was doing).